TotallyInformation/node-red-contrib-uibuilder/README.md

   See the [Caching page on the WIKI](https://github.com/TotallyInformation/node-red-contrib-uibuilder/wiki/Cache-and-Replay-Messages-without-using-node-red-contrib-infocache) for how to easily handle new or updated client connections with minimal code.

-- **Socket.IO isn't secured by default** Use Node-RED's security features and/or the available socket middleware feature to secure things properly before considering use over the Internet.
+- **Socket.IO isn't secured by default** Use uibuilder's ExpressJS and socket middleware feature to secure things properly before considering use over the Internet.

+  Note, however that the socket middleware is only called on initial socket connection.
+Once the connection upgrades to websocket, this is no longer called.

+  I hope to improve this in a future release.

   You could also work around this by using a proxy such as NGINX or HAproxy to be the TLS endpoint.
 Just make sure you proxy the websocket traffic as well as the standard web traffic.

 _[back to top](#contents)_